gsoft-inc/wl-web-configs/packages/eslint-plugin/README.md

 If the default configuration doesn’t fit your needs, please read the [advanced usage documentation](./ADVANCED_USAGE.md).

+## Prettier

+For a great explanation about why we choosed to stick with ESLint rather than migrating toPrettier, read the following [article](https://antfu.me/posts/why-not-prettier).

 ## License

 Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.